About

 Luke Fretwell is a champion of open, accessible technologies that drive inclusive and collaborative democracy.

-He is the co-founder and CEO of ProudCity, a platform that empowers U.S. municipalities to deliver better digital services.
+He is the co-founder of ProudCity, a platform that empowers U.S. municipalities to deliver better digital services.
 In its esteemed GovTech 100 list, Government Technology annually recognizes ProudCity as one of the nation’s leading government technology companies.

 Luke maintains GovFresh, a media and labs project focused on the intersection of design, technology and democracy.